Celebrities with Lyme Disease: What Their Stories Reveal About Symptoms and Misdiagnosis

 Which singers have had Lyme disease?

-Avril Lavigne, Daryl Hall, Justin Bieber, Kris Kristofferson, and Shania Twain have all publicly shared their diagnoses.
+Avril Lavigne, Daryl Hall, Justin Bieber, Kris Kristofferson, and Shania Twain have all publicly shared their Lyme disease diagnoses.

 Yes.
-His symptoms were initially attributed to Alzheimer’s disease before Lyme disease was identified as the cause.
+His symptoms were initially attributed to Alzheimer’s disease before Lyme disease was later identified as a contributing cause.

 How did Lyme disease affect Shania Twain’s voice?

-She developed dysphonia, a vocal cord disorder that required surgery and long-term therapy.
+She developed dysphonia, a disorder affecting vocal cord control that required surgery and long-term therapy.

 Yes.
-Lyme disease can cause brain fog, memory loss, and confusion, sometimes mimicking other neurologic conditions.
+Lyme disease may cause fatigue, cognitive fog, memory problems, dizziness, neuropathy, and other neurologic symptoms.

 Why is Lyme disease often misdiagnosed?

-Symptoms overlap with many conditions, and standard testing may miss cases, leading to delayed or incorrect diagnoses.
+Symptoms may overlap with many neurologic, autoimmune, and psychiatric conditions, while standard testing may fail to identify some cases.

 - Lyme Disease Symptoms: Complete Clinical Guide